 Traditional Uses and Benefits of Kratom

-Kratom, a tropical evergreen tree (Mitragyna speciosa), is native to several countries in Southeast Asia, including Thailand, Malaysia, and Indonesia, Papua New Guinea, and Myanmar.
+Kratom, a tropical evergreen tree (Mitragyna speciosa), is native to Southeast Asian countries like Thailand, Malaysia, Indonesia, and Myanmar.
 In these places, it’s been used for hundreds of years as a mild stimulant, a pain reliever, and as a way to wean off of opioids.

 That brings us to one of the most popular — and controversial — uses for kratom: curbing opioid addiction.